dlynch7/MIDI2CV/README.md

 ![sallen-key_LPF_comp2canon](/images/equations/sallen-key_LPF_comp2canon.JPG)		[8]

+Here, &omega;<sub>o</sub> is the natural frequency of the filter and &zeta; is the damping coefficient of the filter.

 For second-order systems, such as this filter, there is a quality factor _Q_ defined as

 ![quality_factor](/images/equations/quality_factor.JPG)		[9]

 For a maximally sharp corner, Q = 1/2.
+This makes the Sallen-Key LPF behave as two cascaded 1-pole LPFs.
 To reduce the number of unknown variables, let _C1_ = _C2_ = _C_, _R1_ = _R_, and _R2_ = _m*R_.
 Then, equation 9 becomes

 ![quality_factor_compvals](/images/equations/quality_factor_compvals.JPG)		[10]